TheForwardDev/doc/en/components/thumbnails.md

 ```
 ~~~

-You can specify only one thumbnail as string.
+You can specify one thumbnail.

 ```blade
 <x-moonshine::thumbnails